 BMP (Best Management Practice).
-Activities, facilities, measures or procedures used to manage stormwater impacts from land development, to protect and maintain water quality and groundwater recharge and to otherwise meet the purposes of this Ordinance.
+Activities, facilities, designs, measures or procedures used to manage stormwater impacts from regulated activities, to meet state water quality requirements, to protect and maintain water quality and groundwater recharge and to otherwise meet the purposes of this Ordinance.
 Stormwater BMPs are commonly grouped into one or two broad categories or measures: "structural" or "nonstructural".
-In this Ordinance, nonstructural BMPs or measures refer to operation and/or behavior-related practices that attempt to minimize the contact of pollutants with stormwater runoff whereas structural BMPs or measures are those that consist of a physical device or practice that is installed to capture and treat stormwater runoff.
+In this Ordinance, nonstructural BMPs or measures refer to operational and/or behavior-related practices that attempt to minimize the contact of pollutants with stormwater runoff whereas structural BMPs or measures are those that consist of a physical device or practice that is installed to capture and treat stormwater runoff.
 Structural BMPs include, but are not limited to, a wide variety of practices and devices, from large-scale retention ponds and constructed wetlands, to small-scale underground treatment systems, infiltration facilities, filter strips, low impact design, bioretention, wet ponds, permeable paving, grassed swales, riparian or forested buffers, sand filters, detention basins, and manufactured devices.
 Structural stormwater BMPs are permanent appurtenances to the project site.

-BMP Manual Pennsylvania Best Management Practices Manual, December 2006, as amended.
+BMP Manual.
+Pennsylvania Best Management Practices Manual, December 2006, as amended.

-Channel An open drainage feature through which stormwater flows.
+Channel.
+An open drainage feature through which stormwater flows.
 Channels include but shall not be limited to, natural and man-made watercourses, swales, streams, ditches, canals, and pipes that convey continuously or periodically flowing water.

-Channel erosion.
+Channel Erosion.
 The widening, deepening, and headward cutting of channels and waterways, due to erosion caused by moderate to large floods.